likalium/dots/hypr/README.md

 # Dotfiles
-Here are my dotfiles.
-Don't expect awesome and incredible things, but feel free to use it.
+Here are the hyprland dotfiles.
+Don't expect awesome and incredible things, it's my first rice after all.
+But feel free to use it.
 Have fun!
 - likalium